How Trump’s Influence Could Reshape the Russia–Ukraine Conflict

 Chinese Communist Party (CCP) leadership has made no secret of its ambitions to play a role in resolving the conflict.

-In a position paper released by the regime last year, Beijing outlined its desire to be a mediator in the conflict and pushed for an increased role in bringing about a cease-fire and negotiated settlement to the war.
+In a position paper released last year, Beijing outlined its desire to be a mediator in the conflict and pushed for an increased role in bringing about a cease-fire and negotiated settlement to the war.

-Sam Kessler, a geopolitical analyst for the North Star Support Group risk advisory firm, said that granting China a role in peace talks could help the Trump administration to smooth out other geopolitical tensions, including ongoing military bluster from Beijing on the issue of Taiwan independence.
+Sam Kessler, a geopolitical analyst for the North Star Support Group risk advisory firm, said granting China a role in peace talks could help the Trump administration to smooth out other geopolitical tensions, including ongoing military bluster from Beijing on the issue of Taiwan’s independence.

-“Any potential peace agreement may have to put that aspect into consideration as well,” he added.
+“Any potential peace agreement may have to put that aspect into consideration as well,” Kessler said.

-To that end, the inclusion of China in peace talks could help the Trump administration use the resolution of the war in Ukraine to set terms for a new era in global relations.
+To that end, the inclusion of the Chinese regime in peace talks could help the Trump administration use the resolution of the war in Ukraine to set terms for a new era in global relations.

 “If there ends up being an agreement, it will likely be used for setting the tone of the new environment between all players going forward as well as the East and West’s tug of war that Russia has found itself in with China and the United States,” Kessler said.